HowLongFor

 Tips for a Faster Installation

-• Get a property survey done early – Boundary disputes after installation are expensive to resolve.
+• Get a property survey done early.
+Boundary disputes after installation are expensive.

 • Use pre-assembled panels instead of individual pickets.
-Panels install 2–3x faster.
+Panels install 2–3 times faster.

 • Rent a power auger for post holes.
 Hand-digging each hole takes 15–30 minutes; an auger takes 2–5 minutes.

-• Use fast-setting concrete that cures in 20–40 minutes instead of waiting 24–48 hours for standard concrete.
+• Set posts in fast-setting concrete that cures in 20–40 minutes instead of waiting 24–48 hours for standard concrete.

-• Check the weather forecast – Rain turns clay soil into a mess and prevents concrete from setting properly.
+• Check the weather forecast.
+Rain turns clay soil into a sticky mess and slows every phase of installation.

 Estimated Cost